Raila Odinga: Orange Democratic Movement (ODM)

 Odinga led the formation of a new opposition outfit, the Orange Democratic Movement (ODM) – an Orange was the symbol for the "No" vote in the constitutional referendum.

 In January 2006, Odinga was reported to have told police that he believed his life was in danger, having received assassination threats.

-The Unconstitutional Swearing in as People's President
+The unconstitutional swearing in as people's president

 Having lost the 2017 election to Uhuru Kenyatta and boycotted the rerun, Odinga had himself sworn in as "the people's president".
 Miguna Miguna, who administered the oath, was deported, while Odinga faced no consequences.
-He went on to have a handshake and take part in government decision making.

 The handshake

 In March 2018, Raila and Uhuru had a political handshake intended to cool the political temperatures after the 2017 general elections.
-The handshake resulted in William Ruto being sidelined in the Government he formed with Uhuru Kenya, with Raila Odinga being elevated to Defacto Deputy President of the Republic of Kenya.
+The handshake resulted in William Ruto being sidelined in the Government he formed with Uhuru Kenya, with Raila Odinga being elevated to de facto Deputy President of the Republic of Kenya.
 The handshake gave birth to the Building Bridges Initiative alias BBI.